erwintobing15/daimatus/README.md

 > This is a fullstack web used as online learning platform for fourth grade student.
 This web has client side for student to watch learning materials and do quiz.
 The admin web for teacher used for customize learning materials and quizzes.
 This web built using php native, html, css, and js.

 ## Demo
-Check out the working live demo [here](https://daimatus.000webhostapp.com/)
+Check out the working live demo [client-site](https://daimatus.000webhostapp.com/) and [admin-site](https://daimatus.000webhostapp.com/)) with username : daimatus-admin and pass: daimatus-admin.

 ## Web Screenshoot
 ![Home](../assets/home_web.PNG)